 Project and Communications Associate

-A feminist, climate activist & Co-Director of WEDO, where she has worked since 2010, Bridget specializes in policy advocacy, research and movement building at the intersection of gender equality, women’s rights and climate justice.
+A feminist, environmental activist & Director of WEDO, Bridget specializes in policy advocacy, research and movement building at the intersection of gender equality, women’s rights and environment/climate justice.
 For several years, she has been particularly focused on integrating gender equality into the decisions and outcomes of the United Nations Framework Convention on Climate Change (UNFCCC).
 In addition, Bridget serves as the co-Focal Point of the Women and Gender Constituency, which supports the political participation of women’s rights advocates into the climate process.
 Prior to WEDO, Bridget worked at LEAD International coordinating a global network of environmental leaders and conducting leadership training.
 She obtained a Masters from the London School of Economics in Gender, Development and Globalization, where the focus of her research was on eco-feminism, strategic essentialism and its deployment in literature and policy, as well as a Bachelors in International Policy.
 Through this work and study, Bridget has also spent time completing on site practicum on a wide variety of development issues in several countries: renewable energy infrastructure in Beijing, global health issues in Tunisia, disaster risk and resilience in Bangkok, and women’s economic development in Costa Rica.
 She has been and is currently engaged in a number of local and international climate activist groups, as well as a feminist writing collective.

 International Advisory Committee Chair

 International Advisory Committee